 which does everything the green Type B does but without the ability to run it with a belt drive and its geometry sits you a little bit higher (ie a taller STACK height)

-So far these four custom builds have been super popular and within the last three weeks alone we've already built 6 bikes for 2 different couples and 2 different individuals from all around New England who all have plans to ride across the country and get out and gravel grind on either this summer or next.
+So far these four custom builds have been super popular and within the last couple months we've already built a dozen or so bikes for folks all around New England, many of whom have plans to ride across the country or get out and gravel grind on either this summer or next.
 The final prices of the build range from $3k to $5k depending on how many accessories etc you want us to hang on the bikes from day one.
 Whatever your price range, we try to customize them as much as possible for our customers individual needs and within our customers budget.

 While we have these frames, we can still make folk's dreams come true.
 After they are gone however, it will probably be a long Summer, Fall and Winter without much availability.